bunnydeviloper/cs10/README.md

 > DRY: don't repeat yourself

+> The best way to learn is to teach.

 > "Every great developer you know got there by solving problems they were unqualified to solve, until they actually did it." - Patrik M.

 > "A primary cause of complexity is that the software vendors uncritically adopt almost any feature that users want." - Niklaus W.